What to Expect in Sports Over the Next 12 Months

 (*Updated 3/24/20: Multiple events on the list have been canceled or postponed due to concerns surrounding the COVID-19 pandemic.)

 With both the Toronto Raptors and the St. Louis Blues winning their respective national championships for the first time in each franchise’s history in the span of 24 hours, this summer is making clear how easy it can be to miss a big game if you’re not planning ahead.

-As an editor or reporter, the importance of being proactive instead of reactive to historic sports moments is what can separate an article from the pack, or make a photograph stand out among the thousands of other shots taken at an event.
+As an editor or reporter, being proactive instead of reactive to historic sports moments is what can separate an article from the pack.
+It can make a photograph stand out among the thousands of other shots taken at an event.

 This year, be sure to plan ahead for these upcoming sporting events so you’re ready the next time a franchise wins its first-ever title!
 (SPOILER: Cleveland Browns: Super Bowl LIV Champions)

 The annual US Open tennis tournament kicks off August 26, lasting until September 8, in New York City.
 In this competition to find the 52nd champion of the US Open, the one to look for is the reigning champion and recent Wimbledon crown winner, Novak Djokovic.

 The 5th of September marks the start of the 100th NFL season.
 The season will begin with the NFL Kickoff Game in which the Chicago Bears will host the Green Bay Packers.